AMD lands Google, Twitter as customers with newest server chip

 AMD said on Thursday that Google is using its second-generation EPYC server chip in Google’s internal data centers and that Google will offer it to external developers as part of its cloud computing offerings later this year.
 It is the first time Google has publicly acknowledged using AMD’s EPYC chips.

+In terms of performance, Moorhead said the new AMD chips are better than Intel’s chips at some kinds of computing work but may lag on others.
+He said that new Intel chip features for machine learning tasks and new Intel memory technology being with customers such as German software firm SAP SE (SAPG.DE) could give Intel an advantage in those areas.

+Moorhead said in a research note that most every large business he talks to “wants more competition in the space to accelerate innovation and lower costs.
+With that said, none of these customers would adopt AMD if it didn’t have some advantages.”

-Reporting by Stephen Nellis in San Francisco; Editing by Cynthia Osterman
+Reporting by Stephen Nellis in San Francisco; Editing by Cynthia Osterman and Lisa Shumaker